Yale Civil Rights Project

 Please describe the organization's purpose and/or mission.
 Statements of Purpose should only be a few sentences long, at maximum.
 This information will be displayed as part of the group's public profile.

-The Yale Civil Rights Project is a support organization for students pursuing projects related to civil rights in the areas of civil liberties, critical race theory, economic justice, LGBTQ rights, racial justice, and women's rights.
+The Yale Civil Rights Project is an organization for students working collaboratively with non-profit organizations such as the ACLU, Know Your IX, and National Employment Law Project on legal research projects related to civil rights in the areas of civil liberties, critical race theory, economic justice, LGBTQ rights, racial justice, and women's rights.